 +D-330-007 Parts of a Range Plant Poster (SF 259)-Mount a range plant on a poster board.
 Label all the plant parts.
 Include the plant label in the lower right corner.
+Include the plant label in the lower right corner including the scientific and common name of the plant.
 Put your name and 4-H county on the back of the poster.